Does Medicaid cover Ozempic?

 If Ozempic isn’t on your Medicaid plan’s formulary and is considered a nonpreferred drug, you may still be able to obtain Medicaid coverage if you meet additional criteria.
 For example, in most states, you will be required to try and fail at least 2 or 3 lower-cost medications for type 2 diabetes for a minimum number of days before you become eligible for Ozempic coverage.

-The requirements vary by state so it’s important that you check the requirements with your state Medicaid program.
+The requirements vary by state so you must check the requirements with your state Medicaid program.

 Some states cover weight loss drugs such as Wegovy so if you live in a state where Wegovy is covered, and are considering using semaglutide injection for weight loss, consider speaking to your doctor about Wegovy.